SEARCH PROJECTS BY AGE:

 T-Shirt Yarn Rugs & Crafts

 As you tackle this year’s spring cleaning, don’t throw away those old battered t-shirts!
 Learn how to upcycle them by turning them into t-shirt yarn and transforming the “yarn” into rugs and other easy crafts.
 That old “Hanson” or “98 Degrees” t-shirt will find a new life (and maybe a better life?) as a colorful and stylish floor covering.
+This activity is great for ages 10 and up.

 Symmetrical Name Creatures & Designs

 Make a great sign for your door or your room with your name on it!
 The image on the far left is an example of bilateral symmetry.
 If you were to draw a line down the center of the name design, the right half would appear to be a mirror image of the left half.
 The image on the right is an example of radial symmetry.
 It’s symmetrical in multiple directions around the center of the page.
 In that particular version of the project, if you were to draw a diagonal line between two corners and through the center of the page, the drawing on one side will always be a mirror image of the other side.
 When you apply color to either your name creature or name design, make sure the colors are a mirror image of each other as well!
+This activity is great for ages eight and up!

 Freezer Paper Stencils